stars-laboratory/stars-laboratory.github.io/Dpublications.md

 ### Conference Papers

-1. Zhang, Z.\*, Feng, Y., and Liu, C., 2025, “Machine Learning and Finite Element Analysis Teaming for Inverse Design of Metamaterial with Adaptive Pressure Response in Footwear Design,” *Proceedings of
+1. Zhang, Z.\*, Feng, Y., and Liu, C., 2025, “Machine Learning and Finite Element Analysis Teaming for Inverse Design of Metamaterial with Adaptive Pressure Response in Footwear Design,” *Proceedings of the
 ASME 2025 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC-CIE)*.
 (Accepted for Publication)
      * ***This work won the 3rd place award at the 2025 OSU IEM Student Research Syposium (Student: Ziyang Zhang)***

-1. Yangue, E.\*, O’Connor, E.\*, and Liu, C., 2025, “Addressing Class Imbalance in Diabetic Retinopathy Detection: An Enhanced Diffusion-Resampling Data Augmentation Approach,” submitted to the IEEE
+1. Yangue, E.\*, O’Connor, E.\*, and Liu, C., 2025, “Addressing Class Imbalance in Diabetic Retinopathy Detection: An Enhanced Diffusion-Resampling Data Augmentation Approach,” Proceedings of the IEEE
 21st International Conference on Automation Science and Engineering (CASE).
 (Accepted for Publication)
      * ***This work won the 1st place award at the 2025 OSU IEM Student Research Syposium (Students: Emmanuel Yangue and Ethan O'Connor)***